group, the two of us or solo

 Being in a group is fun.
 You can have a laugh around the fire at night about what mini disasters have happened during the day, or crap on about your close encounter with a large reptile.

 Minor hardships bind people together for lifelong friendships.
-Shared expertise and equipment helps out in an emergency.
+Shared expertise and equipment help out in an emergency.

 But man, have you ever tried to orchestrate a group?

 Two people can be a blast.
 You can ride together, or not.
-You can just camp together or agree to meet up some place 3 days down the track if you want.
+You can just camp together or agree to meet up somewhere three days down the track if you want.
 Or just hang out together to share the laughs.

 You can meet up with others on your trip if you head down a popular road: Highway 1 or the Stuart Highway.
 Yeah, I know.
 You are much more likely to meet someone coming the other way.

 Solo, you please yourself.
-Want a 5am start to avoid headwinds, no problems.
-Change your plan when you hear of some great campsite, no worries.
+Want a 5 am start to avoid headwinds?
+No problem.
+Change your plan when you hear of a great campsite, no worries.

 Solo women riders?
 Can’t be so sure.
-But there’s a few of them out there, sometime in obscure places.
+But there are a few of them out there, sometimes in obscure places.
 They seem to survive.